leadership

 Josh is an active percussion performer and educator in the DFW area.
 He’s currently the Assistant Percussion Director at Saginaw High School in Saginaw, TX.
 He’s also worked as a Battery Technician for L.D Bell HS and Timber Creek HS Indoor Percussion.
 During his time at Timber Creek, they were a WGI Scholastic Open finalist in 2018 and NTCA Open Class Champions in 2018 and 2019.

-Prior to joining the battery staff, Josh was a member of VIP from 2015-2018; serving as Battery Captain for his age out.
+Prior to joining the battery staff, Josh was a member of VIP from 2015-2018, serving as Battery Captain in 2018.
 He also performed with the Troopers Drum and Bugle Corps in 2016 and the Santa Clara Vanguard in 2017; earning the DCI Silver Medal and the Fred Sanford award for Best Percussion.
-During his time as a performer, he’s had the privilege of learning under some of the smartest minds in the marching percussion world including Evan Blackard, Daniel Allen, Tyler Orbison and Paul Rennick.
+During his time as a performer, he has had the privilege of learning under Evan Blackard, Daniel Allen, Tyler Orbison and Paul Rennick.

 Snares